ArcturusNavigation/tdr/src/tdr1/main.typ

 #pause

-- *Verifiable* (benefit from safe binary caching and reprroduce tests on other systems)
+- *Verifiable* (benefit from safe binary caching and reproduce tests on other systems)

 #pagebreak()